eischet/ews-java-api/readme.md

 *S.E.*

-## Changed from the original code:
+## Version 2.1-SNAPSHOT:

-Split into a number of packages:
+The original code was split into a number of packages:

 * `ews-api` contains most of the original code, but no HTTP client, which needs to be created before using the ExchangeService.
 * `ews-client-apache4` contains the original, Apache HTTP Components 4.x based client only.